 This exemption allows the tax-free purchase or sale of raw materials and certain other tangible personal property used to produce printed matter.
 This exemption applies to qualifying items manufactured by the printer or purchased from a contractor.
 The purpose of this exemption is to offer financial assistance to commercial printers.

 Commercial printers

-This exemption has been suspended and the four percent suspension will continue through June 30, 2009.
+This exemption was fully suspended through 6/30/09 and the one percent suspension will continue indefinitely.